KelsAstell/ChocolateGenerator-1.12.2/README.md

 English / [中文](https://github.com/KelsAstell/ChocolateGenerator-1.12.2/blob/master/README.md)

-A minecraft mod powered by chocolate and love.
+A mod originally from Expotential Power.

 Notice: This mod is under testing and evaluation.
 May not be fully compatible with multiplayer.